sorooshm78/srs/README.md

 * `sound_path` : Where the sound of SIPREC calls is stored.
 * `siprec_mode` :  3 modes for use_siprec:
     * `optional`: In this mode, calls will be established regardless of whether they are SIPREC or not.
     * `mandatory`: In this mode, only SIPREC calls are allowed.
-If a regular call is attempted, it will result in a "Bad Request" error.
+If a regular call is attempted, it will result in a "Bad Request" (Status Code 400) error.
     * `inactive`: In this mode, only regular calls are allowed.
-If a SIPREC call is attempted, it will result in a "Bad Extension" error.
+If a SIPREC call is attempted, it will result in a "Bad Extension" (Status Code 420) error.

 ## Run
 ### Docker